 Learn more about some of your favorite authors and illustrators of children's books in these video profiles from About.com.
 The videos are hosted by author and editor Anita Silvey.
 These videos about the authors and illustrators of classic children's books each focus on the career of a different author or illustrator.
 There are videos about such favorite authors of children's books as Cynthia Rylant, Roald Dahl, Beverly Cleary, Astrid Lindgren and Madeleine L'Engle.
 Other authors and illustrators of children's books who are featured in the videos include Maurice Sendak, Dr Seuss, Jerry Pinkney and Robert McCloskey.
 This list is in alphabetical order.
 To see all 10, scroll down until you reach Dr. Seuss, the last item on the list.

 Although Virginia Lee Burton's children's picture books were first published in the 1940s, a number of them have become classics and are still available.
-They include Mike Mulligan and His Steam Shovel, Katy and the Big Snow and .
+They include Mike Mulligan and His Steam Shovel, The Little House and Katy and the Big Snow.
 Learn about Burton's life and her books as you watch the Virginia Lee Burton video profile.
-Then, take a look at the cover art and my overview of Katy and the Big Snow.

 Children's books by Beverly Cleary have been delighting children for several generations.
 Learn more about the author of more than 30 books for independent readers whose popular charcters include Beatrice "Beezus" Quimby, Ramona Quimby and Henry Huggins.
 After you watch the Beverly Cleary video profile, if you'd like to know more, read my article Award-Winning Author Beverly Cleary and my review of Ramona's World.